 Samsung Galaxy Gear

-There's not a lot of reason to consider the original Galaxy Gear over the newer version, seeing as it's still actually more expensive in some places and likely to be phased out.
+There's not a lot of reason to consider the original Galaxy Gear over the newer version, seeing as it's still actually quite expensive and likely to be phased out.

-It does have some unique styling thanks to the faux screws on the front, and the display is identical to the newer model, but it's light years behind in terms of functionality.
+It does have some unique styling thanks to the faux screws on the front, and the display is identical to the newer model, but it's light years behind in terms of functionality, though some of those issues can be fixed by updating it to run Tizen.

 The wallpaper can't be changed, the band is locked in and the battery life is considerably poorer.
 In short, don't get it over the Gear 2 or Gear 2 Neo – unless you're desperate to own a piece of Samsung history.